w3f/Grants-Program/applications/LevSwap.md

 ### Ecosystem Fit
-There are no similar projects in Polka ecology.
+There are no similar projects in Polkadot ecology.
 In the ethereum network ecology, there are Futureswap, Synthetix and etc.

 Difference: